The Silence of the Lambs (novel): Synopsis

-In Tennessee, Catherine Baker Martin, daughter of Senator Ruth Martin, is kidnapped.
-Within six hours, her blouse is found on the roadside, slit up the back: Buffalo Bill's calling card.
+In Tennessee, Catherine Baker Martin, the daughter of Senator Ruth Martin, is kidnapped.
+Her blouse is found on the roadside, slit up the back - Buffalo Bill's calling card.
 He traps her in an oubliette and begins to starve her.
-Crawford is advised that no less than the President of the United States has expressed "intense interest" in the case, and that a successful rescue is preferable.
+Crawford is advised that the President of the United States has expressed "intense interest" in the case and that a successful rescue is preferable.
 Crawford estimates they have three days before Catherine is killed.

-Starling is sent to Lecter with the offer of a deal: if he assists in Catherine's rescue and Buffalo Bill's capture, he will be transferred out of the asylum, something he has continually longed for.
-Lecter expresses skepticism at the genuineness of the offer, but he does not believe that Starling would intentionally lie to him.
+Starling is sent to Lecter with a deal: if he assists in Catherine's rescue and Buffalo Bill's capture, he will be transferred out of the asylum to a facility that offers a view, with privileges to visit a secluded beach and enjoy the outdoors one week a year.
+Although skeptical about the genuineness of the offer, Lecter does not believe that Starling would intentionally lie to him.
+He tells her that Buffalo Bill has come to believe he is transsexual, despite this self-diagnosis being consistently deemed false by doctors, leading to his rejection for sexual reassignment surgery by multiple hospitals.

-After Starling leaves, Lecter reminisces on the past, recalling a conversation with Benjamin Raspail, a former patient whom he had eventually murdered.
-During therapy sessions, Raspail told Lecter about a former lover, Jame Gumb: After Raspail left Gumb and began dating a sailor named Klaus, Gumb became jealous and murdered Klaus, using his skin to make an apron.
+After Starling leaves, Lecter reminisces about the past, recalling the therapy session during which he murdered Benjamin Raspail.
+Raspail told Lecter about a former lover, Jame Gumb: after Raspail left Gumb and began dating a sailor named Klaus, Gumb became jealous and murdered Klaus, using his skin to make an apron.
 Raspail also revealed that Gumb had an epiphany upon watching a butterfly hatch.

-Lecter's ruminations are interrupted when Dr. Frederick Chilton—the asylum's administrator and Lecter's self-styled nemesis—steps in.
-A listening device allowed him to record Starling's offer, and Chilton has found out that Crawford's deal is a lie.
-He offers one of his own: If Lecter reveals Buffalo Bill's identity, he will indeed get a transfer to another asylum, but only if Chilton gets credit for getting the information from him.
-Lecter agrees, but insists that he be allowed to give the information to Senator Martin in person, in Tennessee.
-Unbeknown to Chilton, Lecter has secretly collected the ingredients for an improvised handcuff lockpick, which he deduces will be useful at some point during the travel.
+Lecter's ruminations are interrupted when Chilton steps in.
+Having heard Starling's offer via a listening device, Chilton has discovered that Crawford's deal is a lie.
+He offers his own: if Lecter reveals Buffalo Bill's identity, he will indeed get a transfer to another asylum, but only if credit goes to Chilton.
+Lecter agrees but insists that he be allowed to give the information to Senator Martin in person, in Tennessee.
+Unbeknownst to Chilton, Lecter has secretly collected the ingredients for an improvised handcuff lockpick.

-In Tennessee, Lecter toys with Senator Martin briefly, enjoying the woman's anguish, but eventually gives her some information about Buffalo Bill: his name is William "Billy" Rubin, and he has suffered from "elephant ivory anthrax", a knifemaker's disease.
+In Tennessee, Lecter toys with Senator Martin briefly, enjoying her anguish, but eventually provides some information about Buffalo Bill: his name is Billy Rubin, and he has suffered from "elephant ivory anthrax", a knifemaker's disease.
 He also provides an accurate physical description.
 The name, however, is a red herring: bilirubin is a pigment in human bile and a chief coloring agent in human feces, which the forensic lab compares to the color of Chilton's hair.